Don’t look down.

 On the way back, we stopped to snap a picture of the lighthouse and the exceptional view from its hill, then strolled back through the village.
 At a tiny ice cream shoppe, we bought and savored the best ice cream known to man.
 (Bethany’s was a refreshing green tea flavor and mine was a delectable caramel and sea salt.)

 Since we’d only hiked half the island, we took a path between the houses in a southerly direction.
 I had wanted to see Christmas cove or Lobster cove, but we ended up not finding the path leading to it.
 (Um, it was right in front of you, dummies.
 Duh.)
 Anyway, we did clamber over the rocks on a quiet shore across from Manana (Manana is a smaller island across from Monhegan.
 A couple other tiny islands speckle the shore.)
-My sister found with great delight that the bubbles on the kelp can be crushed under the feet with a satisfying pop and squish.
+My sister found with great delight that the bubbles on the kelp can be crushed under one’s feet with a satisfying pop and squish.
 It became for her what bubble wrap is for me.

 We peeked inside an art studio, then a gift shop.
 Both she and I knew the gift shop would be a tourist trap, so we intended just to look and not buy.
 We were greeted by a blonde golden retriever who’d been working there since just a puppy.
 As we perused the items for sale, I couldn’t help but snatch up a sweet-scented bar of soap for my mother.
 (So much for that idea.)